RobotDisco/robotdisco.github.com/_posts/2015-01-25-dear_those_who_may_be_be_concerned_about_the_motifs_in_my_tweets_tldr_im_all_right_its_political_and_literary.md

 ---
-title: Dear those who may be be concerned about the motifs in my tweets (TLDR: I'm all right, it's political and literary)
+title: Dear those who may be be concerned about the motifs in my tweets (I'm all right, it's political and literary)
 layout: post
 categories: personal
 tags: depression immigrant social-justice